WPCloudDeploy Documentation

 Roles and Capabilities for WooCommerce Customers

-Finally, you will need to grant the CUSTOMER role the following CAPABILITIES so that they can see the WPCloudDeploy menu option in wp-admin:
+You will need to grant the CUSTOMER role the following CAPABILITIES so that they can see the WPCloudDeploy menu option in wp-admin:

 • wpcd_manage_servers